khos2ow/worldwind.arc.nasa.gov/content/web/get-started.md

 wwd.addLayer(new WorldWind.ViewControlsLayer(wwd));
 {{< /highlight >}}

 Note that in order for both the corresponding icons of these controls to be displayed, as well as the low resolution Blue Marble imagery, we need their image files to be sourced locally.
-These need to be inside an '/images' directory which needs to be a sibling of the library, _i.e._ exist in the same directory.
+These need to be inside an './images' directory which needs to be a sibling of the library, _i.e._ exist in the same directory (if following our convention, the folder should be './HelloWorldWind/images').
 The image files can be downloaded in [here]({{% latestArtifactoryPath url="https://files.worldwind.arc.nasa.gov/artifactory" repo="web" %}}/images.zip).

 We have written a basic Web WorldWind app, but unlike the Java and Android versions of WorldWind, Web WorldWind is meant to be part of a web application, therefore we need a web server to visualize our work.
 If you're not familiar with local testing servers, [the Mozilla Development Network is a good place to start](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server).